Bell’s HR, 3 RBIs help Pirates take down Angels 10-7

 After falling behind 4-0 on Ohtani’s RBI triple in the second inning, the Pirates started their comeback in the third.
 Bell dropped a bloop single into left field to get Pittsburgh on the board, with Reynolds scoring and Bell reaching third on a throwing error by Angels starting pitcher Griffin Canning to pull within 4-2.
 Moran’s double drove in Bell and cut the deficit to 4-3 before Luis Rengifo made it 5-3 with an RBI single in the bottom of the third.

-Pittsburgh went up 8-5 on Osuna’s sacrifice fly with the bases loaded in the sixth inning, and they made it 10-5 in the seventh on an RBI double by Adam Frazier and Reynolds’ solo homer.
+Pittsburgh went up 8-5 on Osuna’s sacrifice fly with the bases loaded in the sixth inning.
+They made it 10-5 in the seventh on an RBI double by Adam Frazier, who had three hits, and Reynolds’ solo homer.

+“We’ve just connected the dots offensively,” Pirates manager Clint Hurdle said. “(Starling) Marte has three hits today and we didn’t mention his name, so there’s a lot going on.”

 Pujols tied Adrián Beltré (3,166) in career hits with his single up the middle to drive in a run as part of a three-run first inning for the Angels, with Ohtani and Upton picking up the other RBIs.